Collections to Prioritize on Your Next Trip

 Boasting over 100,000 works from key twentieth-century painters, sculptors, and architects including Picasso, Braque, Matisse, Miro, Magritte, Warhol, Saint-Phalle, Pollock, and countless others, the MNAM's main collection is constantly refreshed and recirculated.
 Thematic pathways through the collections are frequently changed up.
 This means that f you visit several times you're not likely to feel like it's a mere repeat each time.
 The temporary exhibits are almost always worth the ticket price, too.
 If you visit more than once per year, the annual pass is well worth it.

 Housed in an ornate old train station on the banks of the Seine, the Musée d'Orsay is situated just across from the Louvre, and effectively bridges the gap between pre-modern and modern artistic movements and traditions.
-Countless impressionist and expressionist masterpieces are held here, from Monet, Manet, Van Gogh, Degas, Gaugin, and lesser-known but equally important modern artists.
+Countless impressionist and expressionist masterpieces are held here, from Claude Monet, Edouard Manet, Vincent Van Gogh, Edgar Degas, Paul Gaugin and many other lesser-known but equally important modern artists.

 The Petit Palais, in close reach of the prestigious Avenue des Champs-Elysées, has a permanent collection boasting some 1,300 works from the antiquity through the early 20th century, with unforgettable paintings from the likes of Delacroix, Cezanne, Monet, Courbet, and many others.
 One of the best parts?
 It's entirely free.
 Temporary exhibits, meanwhile, are free for visitors under the age of 13.

 Modern Art Museum of the City of Paris